This post focuses on how you can improve your reading skills.

 This technique helped me a lot to cover a number of difficult articles.
-One of those articles was on a research on linguistic development in the human mind.
+One of those articles was on research on linguistic development in the human mind.
 When I saw the article at first, I was completely puzzled and began panicking.
 Then I thought about it from a reverse angle.
-I took a notebook and gathered almost all the unknown vocabularies.
-Then I studied their meanings, parts of speech, some synonyms and so on.
+I took a notebook and gathered almost all the unknown vocabulary.
+Then I studied their meanings, parts of speech, some synonyms, and so on.
 Later, when I studied the article, it was clear to me.
 I had no problem reading it fluently and I understood nearly everything.

 - IELTS Reading has unknown vocabularies/topics, but mostly with an explanation.
 Do you know it?

 You need to remember this clearly in the exam hall.
-Most of the unknown words/topics have some kind of explanations but candidates mostly miss them.
+Most of the unknown words/topics have some kind of explanation but candidates mostly miss them.
 You must develop your skills to find the explanations.
-Sometimes the explanations are in brackets, sometimes within two hyphens, sometimes referenced under the article with an asterisk (*).
+Sometimes the explanations are in brackets, sometimes within two hyphens, and sometimes referenced under the article with an asterisk (*).
 Sometimes, they are given in the next sentences as definitions (Definitions start with verbs/verb phrases like means, refers to, i.e. explains, etc.).

 Let’s take a look at a sample Reading text excerpt from Cambridge IELTS 12 Test 6.

-On page 46 of the book, please find the Reading Passage 3 entitled The Benefits of Being Bilingual.
+On page 46 of the book, please find Reading Passage 3 entitled The Benefits of Being Bilingual.